 28. Travel Kit

 With so many restrictions on liquids on planes these days, a travel kit is so essential.
 Because who knows what kinds of shower gels and shampoos await us as at our hostels?
 Unless you’re staying in some swanky 5-star hotel, it’s usually a shared communal bottle of soap.
 Ummmm.. no thanks.
-So this cute Burt’s Bees travel kit is just what we need.

 For the Traveling Book Lover